Kinds-of-Intelligence-CFI/animal-ai/docs/oldVersions.md

-Old versions can be found here as long as they continue to be hosted.
+Older versions of Animal-AI can be found here as long as they continue to be hosted locally within our databases.

 | OS | Environment link | Old Versions |
 | --- | --- | --- |